Captive wildlife | Wildlife | RSPCA - RSPCA

-Wild animals are kept for a variety of reasons and in a range of environments, including zoos, circuses, other performing environments and as pets in homes (known as 'exotic pets').
-However, giving wild animals what they need in captivity can prove challenging.
+Wild animals are kept for a variety of reasons and in a range of environments.
+You can find wild animals in zoos, circuses, sanctuaries and other performing environments.
+Some people even have wild animals as 'exotic pets'.

-Breeding animals for a few generations doesn't wipe out thousands of years of evolution; essentially a tiger born in a circus has the same needs as a tiger born in the wild.
+Breeding animals for a few generations doesn't wipe out thousands of years of evolution.
+A tiger born in a circus has the same needs as a tiger born in the wild.
 The best captive environments mimic elements of an animal's natural surroundings in the wild.

-We're not saying that the wild is an idyllic place free from problems - it's not!
+We're not saying that the 'in the wild' is an idyllic place free from problems - it's not!
 But animals have evolved over thousands of years, adapting to live in certain types of natural environments.
 This makes keeping them in captivity problematic.

 Anyone keeping an animal in captivity in England and Wales has a legal obligation to meet that animal's needs under the Animal Welfare Act.

 Placing an animal in surroundings that aren't suitable for its species can cause stress and behavioural problems.
 Animals kept in an unsuitable environment or fed the wrong diet can suffer, and this can lead to illness or death.